onehippo/hippo-ngbp/README.md

 * [Chrome](http://google.chrome.com)
 * [gulp-cli](https://github.com/gulpjs/gulp-cli) (optional)

-The Hippo Build uses [Gulp.js](https://gulpjs.com) for frontend task automation.
+The Frontend Build uses [Gulp.js](https://gulpjs.com) for frontend task automation.
 Installing the gulp-cli globally is optional.
 You can install the gulp-cli globally via `npm install -g gulp-cli` and use the gulp cli directly, initiate gulp tasks via `npm run` or simply stick with the predefined `npm start` and